-- A. Conserving and enhancing the National Park's valued characteristics will be the primary criterion in the planning and design of transport and its management. - B. Cross-Park traffic will be deterred. - C. Modal shift to sustainable transport will be encouraged. - D. Improved connectivity between sustainable modes of travel will be sought. - E. Impacts of traffic within environmentally sensitive locations will be minimised. - F. Sustainable access for the quiet enjoyment of the National Park, that does not cause harm to the valued characteristics, will be promoted. - G. Demand management and low carbon initiatives will be sought where appropriate.
+Conserving and enhancing the National Park's valued characteristics will be the primary criterion in the planning and design of transport systems, and the management of traffic, subject always to safety considerations.
+Unnecessary traffic will be deterred.
+A modal shift to more accessible sustainable transport with improved connectivity will be sought.
+Where possible, intrusive traffic will be resisted.
+However, access for the quiet enjoyment of the National Park will be promoted provided it is on the basis of sustainable travel and does not cause harm to the valued characteristics of the National Park.